Centre for Port and Maritime History

 Members of the Centre for Port and Maritime History were included in Liverpool John Moores University’s History Unit of Assessment submission to REF2014, in which over 60% of publications were rated internationally excellent or world leading.

-Currently, the Centre for Port and Maritime History is in the early stages of a collaboration with the Elder Dempster Pensioners’ Association.
-The aim of this collaboration is to create a collection of oral histories and ephemera, which will record the history of Elder Dempster Lines and the history of British shipping to West Africa during the twentieth century.
-In addition to this collaboration, the Centre also works closely with the University of Liverpool Management School.
+Recently, the Centre for Port and Maritime History was involved in a collaboration with the Elder Dempster Pensioners’ Association.
+This collaboration, supported by the Heritage Lottery Fund, created an online collection of oral histories and ephemera, which records the history of Elder Dempster Lines and the history of British shipping to West Africa during the twentieth century.
+Cataloguing of additional archival material is in progress with a view to digitisation in collaboration with the Merseyside Maritime Museum.

 Another key project is Visual Voyages.
 This Merseyside Maritime Museum funded project analysed the marketing strategies of the British shipping companies from the late-nineteenth to the late-twentieth centuries.
 In examining the UK shipping industry during this period, particularly through a focus on the industry’s poster art, Visual Voyages represents a new approach to maritime history.
-As part of the project, conference papers were created, which are currently being worked into journal articles.
+As part of the project, conference papers were created, one of which has been published as a journal article.
 Members also helped to organise Sail Away – an exhibition held at Merseyside Maritime Museum.

 Loading staff profiles…